Batterham Memorial Award

 - Have not won the Batterham Memorial Award previously

-To assist judges with the selection process, the following Key Selection Criteria should be addressed by the nominee as part of their application:
+To assist judges with the selection process, the following selection criteria should be addressed by the nominee as part of their application:

 - Research outcomes delivered to the Australasian pig industry;